Setting Up an Independent School or Alternative Provision ( AP) : Complete Guide

 - Support navigating LA commissioning

-Whether you’re exploring unregistered AP or establishing a full independent school, our team of former HMI, inspectors and compliance specialists can support every stage.
+Whether you’re exploring unregistered AP or establishing a full school, our team of former HMI, inspectors and compliance specialists can support every stage.

-Final Thoughts on Setting up an AP or Independent School in 2026
+Final Thoughts on Setting up an AP or Independent School

 📧 Email us at enquiries@jmcinset.com